Respect for Human Rights

 Dealing with Harassment

-We have included a section on harassment in our annual internal climate survey to understand the current situation
+We have included a section on harassment in our annual internal climate survey to understand the current situation and resolve issues.
+We also conduct compliance training every year and work to disseminate company policies through periodic compliance education and the distribution of compliance e-mail newsletters.

 Approach to Human Resource Management